 Hypothetically, kombucha can aid detoxification through its main bioactive, which is called saccharolactone, but this has not been tested in people.

 Improper sanitation and too long of a fermentation period can contribute to kombucha’s toxicity, which can result in death.
 Usually, this is because an individual was brewing their own kombucha, but death has also resulted from drinking too much kombucha (more than 14oz).
-Since kombucha’s health properties are not very convincing and it comes with a risk not seen in other tea products and supplements, it is not recommended to drink kombucha for its health benefits.
+Most of the evidence supporting kombucha's potential benefits is limited to rodents, while much of the evidence demonstrating its risks extends to humans.
+Therefore, it is not recommended to drink kombucha for its health benefits.